Adaptations Of A Spider Monkey

 Q2: How intelligent are spider monkeys?

 A2: Spider monkeys display a significant level of intelligence, demonstrating problem-solving abilities and complex social behaviors.
-Their ability to use tools and navigate their complex environment showcases their cognitive skills.
+Their ability to use tools and figure out their complex environment showcases their cognitive skills.

 Q3: What is the lifespan of a spider monkey?